 COURTYARD HOUSE

-Responding to the constraints of a dense Moscow suburb and the demands of a harsh climate, the residence is conceived as an introverted sanctuary.
+Responding to a dense suburban context and the demands of a harsh climate, this residence is conceived as an inward-facing sanctuary.

-Turning away from the perimeter, the design cultivates its own internal landscape by carving out two substantial courtyards from a protective, elemental mass.
-These voids are not merely negative space, but are focal points that activate the home’s daily rhythm.
+The design cultivates its own internal landscape by carving out two large courtyards from a protective, elemental mass.
+These voids are not merely negative space that redefine the perimeter, but are focal points that activate the home’s daily rhythm.

-One courtyard embraces the morning sun while the other captures the late afternoon light, ensuring that central living areas are animated by natural illumination.
+One courtyard embraces the morning sun while the other captures the late afternoon light, ensuring that all living areas are animated by natural illumination.

 Program: Private Residence